brianguenter/FastDifferentiation.jl/README.md

 ```
 </details>

 As was the case for Chebyshev polynomials the number of paths from the roots to the variables is much greater than the number of nodes in the graph.
+Once again the y axis is logarithmic.

 <img src="FSDBenchmark\Data\figure_spherical_harmonics_Symbolic_simplify_false.svg" alt="drawing" width="50%">
 <img src="FSDBenchmark\Data\figure_spherical_harmonics_MakeFunction_simplify_false.svg" alt="drawing" width="50%">